robreuss/VirtualGameController/README.md

 ```

 ####Sending Values to a Central
 An Element class is provided, each instance of which represents a hardware or software controller element.
 Sets of elements are made available for each supported profile (Micro Gamepad, Gamepad, Extended Gamepad and Motion).
-To send a value to the Central, the value property of the appropriate Element object is set, and the element is passed to the "sendElementState" method.
+To send a value to the Central, the value property of the appropriate Element object is set, and the element is passed to the `sendElementState` method.

 ```swift
 let leftShoulder = VgcManager.elements.leftShoulder